-Show me the receipts
+"Show me the receipts"

 Keeping receipts is kind of like “pics or it didn’t happen.”
 If you ask someone for their receipts, you’re saying that if they don’t have proof, they might as well be lying.
 Collecting receipts is how you cover yourself online and dispel any doubt against you.
 It’s like a courtroom, but exclusively on social media.

-Fake news has become a popular phrase in our current political climate, but we already had a word for it — propaganda.
-Fake news is a snarkier way to say that someone is spreading misinformation and trying to pass it off as the truth.
+"Fake news" has become a common refrain in our current political climate, but we already had a word for it — propaganda.
+"Fake news" is a snarkier way to say that someone is spreading misinformation and trying to pass it off as the truth.
 Sometimes it works and sometimes it doesn’t.